janus-idp/backstage-showcase/.github/ISSUE_TEMPLATE/bug.md

 ### Describe the bug

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is. (provide screenshots if applicable)

 ### Expected Behavior

-### Actual Behavior (provide screenshots if applicable)

 ### What are the steps to reproduce this bug?